sampsyo/cs6120/content/blog/2019-11-13-strength-reduction-pass-in-llvm.md

 time ./a.out
 ```

-The LLVM pass is first compiled into a shared library, which is loaded into LLVM opt as a compiler pass (with -sr argument, which is the custom name of our pass).
-The experiment results is shown in the following table.
+The LLVM pass is first compiled into a shared library, which is loaded into LLVM opt as a compiler pass (with the `-sr` argument, which is the custom name of our pass).
+The experiment results are shown in the following table.
 To make a fair comparison, we also commented out all the content except the preprocessing and postprocessing part in the code of our strength reduction pass, compile it into a "dummy pass", and use the same commands to compile the benchmarks.
 The results of executing this version of the benchmarks is recorded as our baseline in the "Original" column of the table.

 | Benchmark | Original (s) | Optimized (s) | Speedup |
 |:---------:|:------------:|:------------:|-----------|